Enitoni/pulseshitter/README.md

 however, they clearly don't support everyone because they hate us blessed linux users. to this day, discord still [doesn't support](https://support.discord.com/hc/en-us/community/posts/360050971374-Linux-Screen-Share-Sound-Support) sharing audio via screen sharing on linux.

+## what is this?

-this overengineered project is a workaround to make it possible to share audio via a bot. it does **not** pipe your audio through your microphone.
+this overengineered project is a workaround to make it possible to share audio via a **bot**. ***it does not pipe your audio through your microphone.*** this has two advantages:

+- Other people can mute your stream without muting you
+- The audio is in pristine 9D quality (stereo)

 ## features